Are you planning that out-of-season trip and looking for the best things to do in the Outer Banks in winter? If so, read on!

 During the holiday season, even stores participate in a contest called “Making Storefronts Bright” and decorate their storefronts with the brightest and loveliest ornaments.

 The Christmas Parade starts from the Manteo High School and runs down to the other part of the town.
+This year’s parade will be held December 2, 2023 at 10:30am.

 You will find local school bands performing during the parade, vintage cars, and dancing troupes during the parade.